OpenDataScotland/the_od_bods/_datasets/Moray Council - Local Development Plan Rural Groupings Moray.md

 license: ''
 maintainer: Moray Council
 maintainer_email: someone@example.com
-notes: "The Local Development Plan 2015 was superseded by the Local Development Plan\
+notes: "<p>The Local Development Plan 2015 was superseded by the Local Development\
-  \ 2020 on 27 July 2020.Local Development Plan Rural Grouping Boundaries depicts\
+  \ Plan 2020 on 27 July 2020.Local Development Plan Rural Grouping Boundaries depicts\
   \ the small villages/groupings/clusters of houses that will be covered by Policy\
   \ H5 (LDP2015).
 Proposals associated with any other location will be dealt with\
   \ under H7 (LDP2015), and assessed against criteria such as visual prominence; character;\